River Torrens

 The river is also known by the native Kaurna name for the river—Karrawirra Parri or Karrawirraparri (karra meaning redgum, wirra meaning forest and parri meaning river), having been officially dual-named in 2001.
 Another Kaurna name for the river was Tarndaparri (Kangaroo river).
 The river was thought to be a reflection of the Milky Way ("wodliparri"), and was the heartland of the Kaurna people, who lived along its length and around the tributary creeks.

 At its 1836 exploration by William Light, an inland bend was chosen as the site of the Adelaide city centre and North Adelaide.
 The river was first named the Yatala by the initial exploration party, but later renamed to honour Robert Torrens senior, chairman of the board of Colonisation Commissioners for South Australia from 1834 to 1841 (when he was sacked).

 From March 1837 settlers camped in tents and makeshift huts along the west end of the River Torrens and freely used the river's resources.
 A Native Location was created on the north banks of the Torrens and indigenous labour was often used by the settlers for tasks such as hewing wood or delivering water.
 During the early years of settlement, the river acted as both the city's primary water source and main sewer, leading to outbreaks of typhoid.

 Since European settlement the river has been a frequently touted tourist attraction.
-The river's long linear parks and a constructed lake in the lower stretch are iconic of the city.
+The river's long linear parks and a constructed lake in the lower stretch are an icon of the city.
 The river's flora and fauna have been both deliberately and accidentally impacted since settlement.
 In the 19th century, native forests were cleared, gravel removed for construction and many foreign species introduced.
 With construction of the linear parks, many species native to the river have been replanted, and introduced species have been controlled as weeds.

 The river and its tributaries are highly variable in flow, and together drain an area of 508 km2.
 They range from sometimes raging torrents, damaging bridges and flooding city areas, to trickles and completely dry in summer.
 Winter and spring flooding has prompted the construction of flood reduction works.
 A constructed sea outlet, landscaped linear parks and three holding reservoirs contain peak flow.